bkhartmire/restaurant-review-rails-with-js-app/NOTES.md

 -on restuarant #show page, include link to restaurant website -Home page should be able to browse by country, or All 3 star restaurants (add sub categories to sort by)

--Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.
-  ->click on button in restaurant show page to list all reviews ->click on button in citylist all
-  ->on city show page, restaurants will be sorted by 1, 2, or 3 Michelin stars.
-Should be able to sort sub-cateogries by cuisine, user rating, or alphabetically.

 -Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.
   ->In a restuarant show page, have next button to load following restaurant in a city/country/cuisine

--Your Rails application must dynamically render on the page at least one 'has-many' relationship through JSON using JavaScript.
-  ->restaurant has_many reviews, city has_many cuisines